 Over the years, Main Event of Australia has had a major role to play in ensuring that Aussies have been able to tune in to some of the biggest and most anticipated sporting events in the world.

-Main Event of Australia
+Main Event Sport in Australia

 Main Event specialises in mixed martial arts.
 Virtually all of the action from the WWE, UFC, as well as local and international boxing can be found here, and they have shown some of the biggest fights in history over their 20-year period.
 Perhaps never more notably than the airing of Anthony Mundine and Danny Green putting up the gloves up in 2006, in what was the most watched pay-per-view event in Australian television history.